“I will sing of your love and justice; to you, O Lord, I will sing praise.” -Ps. 101:1

 The instrument began as a 1951 Casavant Frères organ, a gift of Mr. and Mrs. Arch Flower.
 In 1977, St. Peter’s purchased another organ from the Eighth Church of Christ, Scientist at 103 East 77th Street, New York City.
 This instrument was a 1952 Æolian-Skinner organ built by G. Donald Harrison, and its pipework enlarged the Casavant instrument already installed at St. Peter’s.

 The organ committee designed a Choir enclosure to match the Casavant Swell box, and the enclosure was built by volunteers of St. Peter’s.
 Over the years, St. Peter’s continued to augment the organ’s tonal resources with pipes from various makers.
-Charles Glandorf, minister of music, later installed the 4-manual Æolian-Skinner console.
+A 4-manual Æolian-Skinner console was also installed.
 Since 2011, the organ has been operated with an Opus-Two control system.

 The Bell Choir of St. Peter’s Episcopal Church enhances worship through the art and practice of handbell ringing.
 Ringers have the opportunity to learn music from a variety of genres.
 Weekly rehearsals develop music reading skills and specific handbell techniques needed for expressive playing.